 U.S. Government Bonds: Valued using pricing models maximizing the use of observable inputs for similar securities.

-Charitable Remainder Trust: The methodology used by the Museum and Historic Sites to determine the fair value of the receivable from the charitable trust is discussed in Note 6.
+Charitable Remainder Trust: The methodology used by the Museum and Historic Sites to determine the fair value of the beneficial interest in the charitable trust is discussed in Note 6.